konak/am.kon.packages.services.dac.mssql/README.md

 ## Configuration

-Add the DAC configuration sections to your `appsettings.json`:
+Add the DAC configuration blocks to `appsettings.json` (or equivalent):

 ```json
 {